TotalcomNetwork/rsync-scripts/README.md

 > IMPORTANT: the script requires `sshpass`.
 Make sure this module is installed on the local machine which executes the script, or install it with `sudo apt install sshpass`.

+> IMPORTANT: the script requires root permissions to run.

 ## Usage

 The path to a `.env` file must be provided to the command: